-This lawsuit is one of over forty lawsuits that Plaintiff CTP Innovations, LLC ("CTP") has filed in district courts throughout the United States over the past eighteen months.
-In each of those case, CTP asserted infringement of U.S. Patent Nos.
+This lawsuit is one of over forty lawsuits that Plaintiff CTP Innovations, LLC ("CTP") has filed in district courts throughout the United States since 2013.
+In each of those cases, CTP asserted infringement of U.S. Patent Nos.
 6,611,349 (the "349 Patent") and/or 6,738,155 (the "155 Patent").
-The vast majority of those cases have been resolved and dismissed.
 The Judicial Panel on Multidistrict Litigation consolidated the remaining cases before the District of Maryland in In re: CTP Innovations, LLC Patent Litigation, Case No. MDL 14-MD-2581.
-This Complaint, therefore, is a "tag-along filing" that will be consolidated under MDL 14-MD-2581.
+This Complaint, therefore, is a "tag-a-long action" that has been consolidated under MDL 14-MD-2581 for pretrial purposes.